1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Use of Estimates

-The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.

 Inventory consists of raw materials, work-in-process and finished goods of SUGARDOWN®.
 Inventories are stated at the lower of cost (first-in, first-out) or market, not in excess of net realizable value.
 The Company adjusts the carrying value of its inventory for excess and obsolete inventory.
 The Company continues to monitor the valuation of its inventory.
+At September 30, 2015 and December 31, 2014, the provision for obsolescent inventory was $73,777 and $2,715, respectively.

 Stockbased compensation, including grants of employee and non-employee stock options and modifications to existing stock options, is recognized in the income statement based on the estimated fair value of the awards.
 The Company uses the Black-Scholes option pricing model to determine the fair value of options granted and recognizes the compensation cost of share-based awards on a straight-line basis over the vesting period of the award.